-[NOTE: An excellent introduction to ELO is provided in the article cited below, which is reproduced in its entirety below.]
+[NOTE: An excellent introduction to ELO is provided in the article cited below, which is reproduced in an abridged version.]

 By Flyn Ritchie, Nov.
 20, 2013

 Rick Goossen has a lot invested in Entrepreneurial Leaders Organization (ELO).
 He has studied Christian entrepreneurs for more than 20 years, interviewing more than 300 of them and producing several Entrepreneurial Leaders books based on those interviews.

 Since 2005, he has organized conferences which draw together entrepreneurs and business leaders.
 Having spent a couple of days at the recent ELO conference and dinner, I would say he is beginning to realize some impressive returns on his investment.
 Following are a few observations about the enterprise.

 1. Successful event

 This was a very successful event, with more than 500 people making their way to the Sheraton Wall Centre Hotel to take part.
 Some 150 entrepreneurs and business leaders participated in the daytime sessions, which featured some high-powered financial gurus such as McGill professor / Globe and Mail columnist Karl Moore and business leaders like Paolo Aquilini of Aquilini Investment Group and Dale Lutz and Don Murray of Safe Software.

 Participants came from across Canada and the United States, with several from Hong Kong and Africa.
 About 420 people filled the ballroom set aside for the keynote address by Mark Burnett, who received this year’s ELO Entrepreneurial Leader Award along with his wife Roma Downey.